PoCInnovation/Workshops/p2p/old/2.SmartShop/README.md

-# Workshop 2 - Smart Shop :shopping_cart:
+# Workshop 2 - Smart Shop 🛒

 During this workshop, you will create a decentralized online shop.
 You probably have heard about "Le bon coin", a purchasing site for individuals to individuals.